Last Updated: November 9, 2025

 Deduct Car Expenses from Your Taxes

-Another way to recover from losses is through mileage reimbursement, which can significantly reduce your tax bill.
+Another way to recover from losses is through mileage deduction, which can significantly reduce your tax bill.
 But here’s the catch: the rides tracked by Uber and Lyft aren’t enough to fully capture all your deductible miles.
-To maximize your tax deductions, you need to track every eligible mile, including trips for maintenance, refueling, or even mid-trip cancellations.
+To maximize your Lyft mileage tax savings / Uber tax deductions, you need to track every eligible mile, including trips for maintenance, refueling, or even mid-trip cancellations.

 Tracking your miles is key to ensuring you’re deducting every mile you’re entitled to.
 It’s important to use a system that captures every business-related trip—not just the rides Uber and Lyft apps record.